SciTools/iris/docs/src/developers_guide/contributing_graphics_tests.rst

    developer to easily compare proposed new **acceptable** result images against the existing accepted reference images, for each failing test.

+The acceptable images for each test can be viewed online.
+The :ref:`testing.imagehash_index` lists all the graphical tests in the test suite and shows the known acceptable result images for comparison.

 Reviewing Failing Tests
 =======================